 Many people prefer the peace of mind that comes with reserving their room or apartment in advance and here there are a wealth of options.
 It's important to keep in mind that most owners list their rentals on a several sites.
 Jumping from one site to another is likely to turn up the same properties.

 The vast selection of rooms and apartments (all owner-handled) have often attracted dozens of reviews which makes selection easier.
 Each listing displays the official star rating so you know what you're getting.
-Also, check out villas.com, part of the same company.
+Plus there is free cancellation on many properties.

-The site emphasizes a personal experience, requiring owners to live on site during the guest's stay which makes it a good option for solo travellers.
+The site emphasizes a personal experience, requiring owners to live on site during the guest's stay which makes it a great way to interact with the locals.